adityamittal3107/ts_everywhere_resources/example_actions/linking_filter/README.md

   .render();
 ~~~

-Now the `filterData()` function will be called when the the custom action is selected.
+Now the `filterData()` function will be called when the custom action is selected.

 Finally, the `filterData()` function will handle the content and call to render the pinboard again with updated filters.